 The third option is the value-add option.
 It is a similarly sized retail shopping center in a slightly less desirable location.
 It has some vacancy and needs some repairs.
 It has a cost of $750,000, but the required renovations and marketing expenses needed to get the property fully leased are estimated to be $250,000.
 Based on the pro forma, this property could produce $75,000 in Net Operating Income at stabilization.
 As such, the yield on cost is calculated to be 7.50% ($75,000 / $1,000,000)

 Of the three options, the Treasury is the least risky, but it also offers the lowest potential return.
-The difference, or the “spread,” between the two property options is 2.5%, which leaves the real estate investor with one important question to answer: Does the opportunity to earn an extra 2.5% in yield justify the additional risk that must be taken to purchase the value-add option?
+The difference, or the “spread,” between the two property options is 2.5%, which leaves the real estate investor with one important question to answer: does the opportunity to earn an extra 2.5% in yield justify the additional risk that must be taken to purchase the value-add option?

-Difference Between Yield on Cost and Capitalization Rate
+Yield on Cost vs Capitalization Rate

 Both yield on cost and the cap rate offers insight into the potential return on an investment property, but there is one key difference.